browserengineering/book/book/accessibility.md

             paint_outline(parent, display_list, outline_rect)
 ```

-You can also add a `paint_outline` call to `BlockLayout`,
+You should also add a `paint_outline` call to `BlockLayout`, since
-since users can make any element focusable with `tabindex`.
+users can make any element focusable with `tabindex`.

 Now when you `Tab` through a page, you should see the focused element
 highlighted with a black outline.
 And if a link happens to cross